Believe it or not, rabbits can be trained to use a litter box, just like a cat!

 How to housetrain your rabbit:

-Place the litter box in a corner of your rabbit’s cage.
-Larger cages and cages with multiple levels will need more than one box.
-If your rabbit is already peeing in one corner of her cage, put the box there.
-If she starts to pee in another corner, you might have to move the box there or put an additional box in that spot.
+- Place the litter box in a corner of your rabbit’s housing area.
+Large enclosures with multiple levels will need more than one box.
+If your rabbit is already peeing in one corner of their enclosure, put the box there.
+If they start to pee in another corner, you might have to move the box there or put an additional box in that spot.

-- Keep your rabbit in her cage until she’s using her litter box reliably.
-She can have more space to roam once you’re satisfied that she’s using it consistently.
+- Keep your rabbit in their housing area until they’re using their litter box reliably.
+They can have more space to roam once you’re satisfied that they’re using it consistently.

-- When she’s ready, let your rabbit have time out of her cage.
-Put a litter box out in her free-run space too.
-Use the same method with this space as you did with her cage: start small, only giving her more room once she’s going to the bathroom in her litter boxes reliably.
+- When they’re ready, let your rabbit have time out of their housing area.
+Put a litter box out in their free-run space too.
+Use the same method with this space as you did with the enclosure: start small, only giving them more room once they’re going to the bathroom in their litter boxes reliably.

 More resources: